Constructions of difference sets in nonabelian 2-groups: Further Construction Methods

-We next give two examples of perfect ternary arrays of modulus~$2$, whose properties can be verified by direct calculation.
+By \cref{lem:PTAwt} and \eqref{eqn:DDstar}, we may regard a Hadamard difference set in a group $G$ as a perfect ternary array $T$ in $G$ for which $TT^{(-1)} = |G|$.
+A survey of results on the matrix representation of a perfect ternary array in an abelian group is given in~\cite{PTAs1999}.
+We next give two examples of perfect ternary arrays of weight~$4$, whose properties can be verified by direct calculation.
 The second example appears in the proof of \cref{prop:sigsetQ}.

 \begin{example}[Dillon 1990 (unpublished)] \begin{enumerate}[$(i)$] \item Suppose $G$ is a group containing a nonidentity element~$x$ and an involution (element of order~$2$) $y$ that commutes with~$x$.
-Then $T = 1-x-y-xy$ is a perfect ternary array of modulus~$2$ in~$G$.
+Then $T = 1-x-y-xy$ is a perfect ternary array of weight~$4$ in~$G$.